ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    **Key management:**
-   The key required for encryption / decryption at different process of an application would be maintained in database and TPM.
+   The key required for encryption / decryption at different process of an application would be maintained in database [encrypted format] and TPM.

    TPM  - it will hold the DB encryption and decryption key.
-   DB 	- it will hold the pre-registration symmetric key.
+   DB 	- it will hold the pre-registration symmetric key, which is generated during runtime and it will not be downloaded from server.
-       - it will also hold the Registration packet public key.
+       - it will also hold the center specific public key to encrypt the Registration packet, which is downloaded and refreshed from server at a regular interval.

    **REST Service integration Authentication:**
    When application is having online connectivity, it may need to push and pull the packet and the respective status from server.